E-Discovery & Information Governance

 Provided by Chambers

-Philip Favro of Favro Law is a highly regarded e-discovery expert who offers a wealth of experienced in high end discovery litigation matters across a broad range of commercial disputes.
+Philip Favro of Favro Law is a highly regarded e-discovery expert who offers a wealth of experience in high end discovery litigation matters across a broad range of commercial disputes.
 He also frequently serves as a special master.

 Provided by Chambers